 What is the first thing that comes to your mind when you think about Poland?
-Posted by Kasia on Aug 8, 2019 in Countries, Culture, Outdoors, Places to visit
+Posted by Kasia on Aug 8, 2019 in Culture, Places to visit

 What do people think of when they hear about Poland today?
 The first person people mention is Pope John Paul II, then Solidarity and Lech Wałęsa.
 Some people remember Frederic Chopin or Copernicus (if they know they were Polish), while film enthusiast know of Wajda or Kieślowski.
 People talk about Polish vodka, beautiful Polish women and amazing Polish food!